Pimzino/spec-workflow-mcp

 Spec Workflow MCP

-A Model Context Protocol (MCP) server that provides structured spec-driven development workflow tools for AI-assisted software development, featuring a real-time web dashboard for monitoring and managing your project's progress.
+A Model Context Protocol (MCP) server for structured spec-driven development with real-time dashboard and VSCode extension.

 📺 Showcase